RomainFeron/snakemake-slurm/README.md

 ### Using the profile

-To use this profile when running snakemake, use the Snakemake runtime parameter `--profile slurm` (replace `slurm` with `<profile_name>` if you installed the profile under a different name).
-For more information on using Snakemake profile, check the [official Snakemake documentation](https://snakemake.readthedocs.io/en/latest/executable.html#profiles).
+To run Snakemake with this profile, use the runtime parameter `--profile slurm` (replace `slurm` with `<profile_name>` if you installed the profile under a different name): `snakemake --profile slurm`.
+For more information on Snakemake profiles, check the [official Snakemake documentation](https://snakemake.readthedocs.io/en/latest/executable.html#profiles).

 ### Specifying parameter values